DreamingDevs/learn-terraform-with-aws/docs/dev_machine_setup.md

 <br />

 Now we will proceed to create an IAM Role which our `tf_user` can assume for provisioning and maintaining AWS resources.
+The IAM role will have the `tf_policy` attached to it for providing access to `tf_user`.

 - Select `Custom trust policy`
 - Enter below statement as the policy.